Please read our privacy notice, which outlines how we collect and use your information.

 - to keep a record of your contact with a service to enable continuing work with you;

 - to provide advice and guidance based on accurate information;

 - to enable staff to communicate and inform you of services, activities and events organised for students, organisations and agencies;

 - to enable us to monitor and evaluate service usage and make improvements;

 - to enable us to liaise with external agencies as appropriate to the service provision, either with the users permission or protect the vital interests of the user or others;

-- to enable us to provide anonymous data required by statutory bodies such as the Higher Education Funding Council for England (HEFCE);
+- to enable us to provide anonymous data required by statutory bodies such as the Office for Students (OfS);

 We may collect use and store the following personal data;